 Day care centers provide care for more than 12 clients at a time.
 Proper number of staffing is regulated by the Department of Health and Human Services.
 The basic type of construction and material that the building is constructed of will determine which floor levels are allowed to be used for day care operations.
-The following table will illustrate the type of construction and the floor level location permitted to contain a day care center.
+The following table illustrates by floor level (location) where sprinklers are required and what type of construction material is permitted at that level.

 Floor Location | Automatic Building-Wide Sprinkler System | Permitted Construction Material |